marcelotduarte/cx_Freeze/doc/src/distutils.rst

      - perform installation for all users; the default value is False and results in an installation for just the installing user
    * - data
-     - dictionary of arbitrary MSI data indexed by table name
+     - dictionary of arbitrary MSI data indexed by table name; for each table, a list of tuples should be provided, representing the rows that should be added to the table
    * - summary_data
-     - dictionary data to include in MSI summary information stream (allowable keys are "author", "comments", "keywords")
+     - dictionary of data to include in MSI summary information stream (allowable keys are "author", "comments", "keywords")
    * - directories
      - list of directories that should be created during installation
    * - environment_variables